-Gönenç Gürkaynak
+Dr. Gönenç Gürkaynak

-Tel: +90 212 327 1724 / Email: gonenc.gurkaynak@elig.com
+Tel: +90 212 327 17 24 / Email: gonenc.gurkaynak@elig.com

-Mr. Gönenç Gürkaynak is the founding partner of ELIG Gürkaynak Attorneysat-Law, a leading law firm of 95 lawyers based in Istanbul, Turkey.
-Mr. Gürkaynak graduated from Ankara University, Faculty of Law in 1997, and was called to the Istanbul Bar in 1998.
-Mr. Gürkaynak received his LL.M. degree from Harvard Law School, and is qualified to practise in Istanbul, New York, Brussels and England & Wales (currently a non-practising solicitor).
-Before founding ELIG Gürkaynak Attorneys-at-Law in 2005, Mr. Gürkaynak worked as an attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.
+Dr. Gönenç Gürkaynak is the founding partner of ELIG Gürkaynak Attorneysat-Law, a leading law firm of 95 lawyers based in Istanbul, Turkey.
+Dr. Gürkaynak graduated from Ankara University, Faculty of Law in 1997 and was called to the Istanbul Bar in 1998.
+Dr. Gürkaynak received his LL.M. degree from Harvard Law School, and he has received his Doctor of Philosophy in Law (Ph.D.) degree from University College London (UCL) Faculty of Laws.
+Before founding ELIG Gürkaynak Attorneys-at-Law in 2005, Dr. Gürkaynak worked as an attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.
+He was admitted to: the American Bar Association in 2002; New York Bar in 2002 (currently non-practising; registered); Brussels Bar in 2003-2004 (B List; not maintained); and Law Society of England & Wales, 2004 (currently non-practising; registered).

-Mr. Gürkaynak heads the competition law and regulatory department of ELIG Gürkaynak Attorneys-at-Law.
-He has unparalleled experience in Turkish competition law counselling issues with more than 25 years of competition law experience, beginning with the establishment of the Turkish Competition Authority.
+Dr. Gürkaynak heads the competition law and regulatory department of ELIG Gürkaynak Attorneys-at-Law, which currently consists of 56 lawyers.
+He has unparalleled experience in Turkish competition law counselling issues, with more than 25 years of competition law experience, starting with the establishment of the Turkish Competition Authority.